 By attending this webinar,

-you will receive CME/CPD credits from:
+you will receive 7 from

 Dr. McIntosh obtained an undergraduate degree in pharmacy before completing her medical school training, 2-years of a pediatric residency and then an adult psychiatry residency.
 She is a clinical assistant professor at the University of British Columbia and has a community psychiatry practice.